NotoriousBiagi/microsoft-teams-apps-scrumsforchannels/README.md

 - csharp
 products:
 - office-teams
-description: Scrums for channels helps you get status updates from your team in channel scope
+description: ScrumBot for Teams helps you get status updates from your team in channel-level scope
-urlFragment: microsoft-teams-apps-scrumsforchannels
+urlFragment: scrumbot-for-teams
 ---

 # Scrums for Channels